Doom 3: Mobile version

-In 2009, Escalation Studios released a spin-off of Doom 3 for iOS called Doom: Resurrection.
-It is a rail shooter much like Time Crisis or The House of The Dead.
+In 2009, Escalation Studios released a spin-off of Doom 3 for iOS called Doom Resurrection.
+It is a rail shooter much like Time Crisis or The House of the Dead.
 It was removed from the App Store a few years later.

 BFG Edition

-A re-release of Doom 3 called Doom 3: BFG Edition, published by Bethesda Softworks, was released on October 15, 2012, in Australia, October 16, 2012, in North America and October 19, 2012, in Europe.
-The BFG Edition features enhanced graphics, better sound with more horror effects, a checkpoint save system, support for 3D displays and HMDs, and the ability to use the flashlight while holding a weapon, in the form of the so-called "armor-mounted flashlight".
-Also included are the previous expansion pack Resurrection of Evil, a new single-player expansion called The Lost Mission, and copies of the original Doom (the Ultimate Doom edition with the add-on fourth episode, Thy Flesh Consumed) and Doom II (with the expansion No Rest for the Living, previously available only for the Xbox 360).
-The versions of Doom and Doom II released with the BFG Edition have undergone some degree of censorship.
+A re-release of Doom 3 called Doom 3: BFG Edition, published by Bethesda Softworks, was released on October 15, 2012 in Australia, October 16, 2012 in North America, and October 19, 2012 in Europe.
+It features enhanced graphics, better sound with more horror effects, a checkpoint save system, support for 3D displays and HMDs, and the ability to use the flashlight while holding a weapon, in the form of a so-called "armor-mounted flashlight".
+Also included are the previous expansion pack Resurrection of Evil, a new single-player expansion called The Lost Mission, and copies of the original Doom (the Ultimate Doom edition with the add-on fourth episode Thy Flesh Consumed) and Doom II (with the expansion No Rest for the Living, previously available only for the Xbox 360).
+The versions of Doom and Doom II released with the BFG Edition have undergone cultural sensitivity censorship.
 PC versions of Doom 3: BFG Edition other than the GOG.com release require the Steam client and a valid Steam account for installation, play and achievements.

+On June 4, 2015, Doom 3: BFG Edition was released for Nvidia Shield Tablet and Nvidia Shield TV without online multiplayer.
+On July 26, 2019, Doom 3: BFG Edition was released under the name Doom 3 for Nintendo Switch, PlayStation 4, and Xbox One without online multiplayer.
+On March 29, 2021, Doom 3: BFG Edition was released as Doom 3: VR Edition for PlayStation 4 via PlayStation VR without online multiplayer.